chipster/chipster-openshift/podman/disconnected/README.md

 - Air gap: Data can be transferred only through https://sd-connect.csc.fi/ .
 - No root privileges: but there is Podman to run container images.

-Although these instructions are written for SD Desktop, these can probably help a lot also in setting up Chipster other similar disconnected environments.
+Although these instructions are written for SD Desktop, these can probably help a lot also in setting up Chipster to other similar disconnected environments.

 ## Preparations on an internet connected machine